-To ramp up the tranquility, be sure to let in as much natural light as possible.
+To ramp up the tranquility, zen bedrooms are designed to let in as much natural light as possible.
 If you don't have floor-to-ceiling windows like this lovely space, then add some rattan pendant lighting to keep it well-lit.
-You'll feel the mood change, we promise.
+You'll feel the mood change—we promise.

-The secret to keeping it zen is narrowing clutter to a minimum.
+All zen bedrooms have one thing in common: Clutter is kept to a minimum.
 This is often easier said than done, but having a distraction-free zone is the key to evoking calm in the bedroom.
 There's no disturbance or confusion, nothing to bring your attention away from simply being present in that very moment.
 Enjoy the present.

-If you're a maximalist at heart, and the idea of less makes you feel stressed, then add in some layers to the mix.
-This bedroom evokes the zen factor without overdoing it.
+If you're a maximalist at heart and the idea of less makes you feel stressed, then add some layers to the mix.
+This zen bedroom evokes the bliss factor without overdoing it.
 The key here is pairing different fabrics together from linen to wool and faux-fur rugs.
 It makes it feel cozy and warm.
 Just the kind of mood we all want from a bedroom.

-If you love a streamlined aesthetic but you want to add some visual interest, then consider symmetry.
+If you love a streamlined aesthetic but you want to add some visual interest, then consider a symmetrical layout for creating a zen bedroom.
 Just like this Homepolish boudoir, the design element offers balance and harmony without the clutter and distraction.
 It's the perfect touch, and it doesn't take much.

 When done well, a monochromatic palette can be elevated and chic yet warm and snug—and zen.
 With white as its base, this boudoir applies touches of gray and charcoal for a minimal mix that will stand the test of time.